The Mystery of Dante: Plot

 The film investigates the life and philosophy of Dante Alighieri through a series of interviews with intellectuals, artists, masons and men of faith who guide the viewer in discovering a little-known side of the man considered the father of the Italian language.
 This includes analysis of the cardinal points of The Divine Comedy and references to the Western tradition of initiation, secret lodges, membership or not, which accompany the viewer in a different approach to the study of Dante Alighieri.
-The film's first ten minutes are presented in a found footage format, before seguing into a series of interviews interspersed with occasional animations.
+The film's first ten minutes are presented in a found footage format, before segueing into a series of interviews interspersed with occasional animations.